Last Revised: July 11, 2022

 All work requiring Biosafety Level 3 (BSL-3) containment must be submitted to the Institutional Biosafety Committee (IBC) for review and approval prior to initiation of studies.

-The 5th edition of Biosafety in Microbiological & Biomedical Laboratories (BMBL) defines Biological Safety Level 3 as applicable to clinical, diagnostic, teaching, research, or production facilities where work is performed with indigenous or exotic agents that may cause serious or potentially lethal disease through the inhalation route of exposure.
-Laboratory personnel must receive specific training in handling pathogenic and potentially lethal agents, and must be supervised by scientists competent in handling infectious agents and associated procedures.
+The 6th edition of Biosafety in Microbiological & Biomedical Laboratories (BMBL) defines Biosafety Safety Level 3 as suitable for work with indigenous or exotic agents that may cause serious or potentially lethal disease through the inhalation route of exposure.
+Laboratory personnel receive specific training in handling pathogenic and potentially lethal agents, and they are supervised by scientists competent in handling infectious agents and associated procedures.

 Working at Biosafety Level 3 (BSL-3)